Ocoldwell/morsecodetranslatorollie/readme.md

 ## How to Use

 Type in the box provided and it should detect the language used and output the translation.
-To create a new word in morse use 3 spaces between them.
+Current Morse syntax is one space between each character and three between words.

 ## Extensions